 Ugly: Sorry folks, Disney didn’t do so well adapting his version.

 Tremaine and her daughters never get any comeuppance whatsoever.
-Imagine if Arthur Fleck’s co-worker Randall, Thomas Wayne & Murray Franklin in Joaquin Phoenix’s Joker never “get what they “f**king deserve?”
-Ugh!
-She’s basically the animated equivalent of Casey Anthony getting away scot free.
+Imagine if Arthur Fleck’s co-worker Randall, Thomas Wayne & Murray Franklin in Joaquin Phoenix’s “Joker” never “get what they “f**king deserve?”
+Ugh?
+Tremaine is basically the animated equivalent of Casey Anthony getting away scot free.
 I have no choice but to Double Down this con.
+I wanna go back in time persuading Disney by giving Tremaine and her daughters punishment so they can get what they f**king deserve!

 I’m gonna be brutally honest with you fellas.
-The Prince doesn’t utter a single word.
-If he’s a focal character, I want to know about his background, affiliation and characteristics.
-Like The Prince from Snow White And The Seven Dwarves, he’s a one dimensional character.
-Caesar from “Rise Of The Planet Of The Apes Trilogy,” has a bigger complex character arc.
+The Prince is boring yet lacks three-dimensional characterization If he’s a focal character, I want to know about his background, affiliation and characteristics.
+Like The Prince from Snow White and the Seven Dwarfs & Prince Phillip from Sleeping Beauty he’s a one-dimensional character.
+Caesar from “Rise of the Planet of the Apes Trilogy,” has a bigger complex character arc.

 The Final Verdict: D, FOR DESTRUCTIVE DIARRHEA!

 I hate to say this longtime Disney fans.
-The original Cinderella doesn’t hold up well.
+The original Cinderella doesn’t hold up so well.
 As a kid, I really enjoyed it.
 Now that I’m an adult, I realized it has problems.
 As a critic, I have to give it some tough love.
+I’m brutally honest when it comes to classic Disney movies if they didn’t age well.
 If you’re open to defend Cinderella, so be it.
 If you want to introduce your kids, grandkids, godkids, nephews, nieces or want to invite your kid’s friends for a watch party, go ahead and show it to them.
 The only Cinderella I prefer is the late Mac Miller’s song from his album “The Divine Feminine.”